fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

          7d:6e:5f:...

 Federation participants can ensure that their certificates are consistent, enabling interoperability and security across the federation.
-This approach, enabling X.509 certificate issuance delegation, introduces innovative practices for certificate management using the underlying trust relationships established within the OpenID Federation.
+This approach, enabling X.509 certificate issuance delegation, introduces innovative practices for certificate management using the underlying Trust Relationships established within the OpenID Federation.

 X.509 Certificate Revocation